DanielMabadeje/recruitment-app-group-12/db_assets/database-schema.md

 | created_at       | TIMESTAMP      | NOT NULL, DEFAULT CURRENT_TIMESTAMP|
 | updated_at       | TIMESTAMP      |                                   |

+## Entity Relationships

+1. One to Many Relationship between the users and jobs table
+- jobs.author_id references users.id

+2. Many to One Relationship between the users and roles table
+- users.role_id references roles.id

+3. One to Many Relationship between the users and employees table
+- employees.user_id references users.id

+4. One to Many Relationship between the users and the applicants table
+- applicants.user_id references users.id

+5. One to Many Relationship between the users and the interviews table
+- interviews.interviewer_id references users.id

+6. One to Many Relationship between the jobs and applicants table
+- applicants.job_id references jobs.id

+7. One to Many Relationship between the applicants and interviews table
+- interviews.application_id references applicants.id

+8. One to Many Relationship between the jobs and intervioews table
+- interviews.job_id references jobs.id

 For a more visual perspective, reference can be made to the entity relationship diagram below.

 ![ERD](ERD.png)